Investment Banker

 What usually happens to a bank stock after the bank's bailout?

-Asked by Ian about 7 years ago
+Asked by Ian over 7 years ago